Xxlilsolid/Midi2Keyboard/README.md

 Once I get the project to where I am satisfied, I will probably stop maintaining the project.
 Anyways, here is my todo on the project thus far (in no particular order btw)!

 - [x] Get project working!
-- [ ] Automagically create a music directory
+- [x] Automagically create a music directory
+- [x] Persistent settings capabilities
 - [ ] More transpostion options?
 (Idk if ive implemented it correctly)
 - [ ] GUI Overhaul
 - [ ] Build pre-built binaries.